iron-io/docs/worker/webhooks/index.md

 $ iron_worker webhook $WORKER_NAME
     {% endhighlight %}
 * Pass webhook link to 3rdparty service like GitHub, or as subscriber URL for [IronMQ Push Queue](/mq/reference/push_queues)
-* Do something to trigger webhook, say, commit to GitHub or post message to Push Queue.
+* Do something to trigger the webhook, say, commit to GitHub or post a message to a Push Queue.

-When the IronWorker service receives HTTP POST request to webhook endpoint, it will pass request's body to a worker as a file, specified by [`-payload` option](/worker/reference/payload).
+When the IronWorker service receives the HTTP POST request to your webhook endpoint, it will pass the request's body to a worker as a file, specified by [`-payload` option](/worker/reference/payload).

 The URL's scheme for webhooks is:
 {% highlight bash %}